On the Brauer groups of fibrations II: Proof of Theorem

 has a finite cokernel.
 By Lemma \ref{twosha}, the natural map

-has a finite kernel and finite cokernel.
+has a finite kernel and a finite cokernel.
 Thus, the map

-also has a finite kernel and finite cokernel.
-Since $\Im(b)$ is of cofinite type and by Proposition \ref{geosurj}, the target of $h$ is a product of finite groups, thus $h$ will map the maximal divisible subgroup of $\Im(b)$ to zero.
-Thus, the divisible part of $\Im(b)$ is contained in $\Ker(h)$.
+also has a finite kernel and a finite cokernel.
+Since $\Im(b)$ is of cofinite type, by Corollary \ref{big}, the target of $h$ is a product of finite groups.
+Hence, $h$ will map the maximal divisible subgroup of $\Im(b)$ to zero.
+So the divisible part of $\Im(b)$ is contained in $\Ker(h)$.
 By a theorem of Colliot-Thélène and Skorobogatov \cite{CTS1}, $\Im(b)$ has a finite index in $\Br(X_{\olsi{K}})^{G_K}$.
 Thus, they have the same maximal divisible subgroup.
 So we have

 It follows that the inclusion